2014 Barkskin - Burmese Shu Pu-Erh

 Grown in Myanmar/Burma, Aged in Yunnan, China

 A totally unique pu-erh experience!
-This tea is grown in Myanmar, then shipped to the pu-erh mountains in Yunnan, China to be processed and fermented by traditional pu-erh tea masters.
+Grown on the same estate as the Ironwood - Burmese Sheng Pu-Erh Brick, this tea is grown in Myanmar, then shipped to the pu-erh mountains in Yunnan, China to be processed and fermented by traditional pu-erh tea masters.
 All the great taste of a pu-erh, but with an all-new terroir!

 The Barkskin is rough-and-tumble, tasting and smelling of earthy notes, almost reminiscent of barnyard.
 The great thing with this tea is that it steeps at least six to seven infusions.
 Do the first cup (with a wash, meaning add just enough water to squish the leaves for a few seconds then dump it, preferably), then for a second steep, do it again for a minute.
 Then a third for a minute.
 Then a fourth, maybe for a minute and a half.
 You get the same flavor every single steep.
 This taste of raw nature will not disappoint.